mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.1.0-4.0.0e/managing/index.md

 <a name="updating-configuration"></a>
 # Updating Configuration
 You can make changes to the service after it has been launched.
-Configuration management is handled by the scheduler process, which in turn handles deploying DC/OS Apache ZooKeeper itself.
+Configuration management is handled by the scheduler process, which in turn handles deploying DC/OS {{ model.techName }} itself.

 Edit the runtime environment of the scheduler to make configuration changes.
 After making a change, the scheduler will be restarted and automatically deploy any detected changes to the service, one node at a time.
 For example, a given change will first be applied to `zookeeper-0-server`, then `zookeeper-1-server`, and so on.